intersystems-community/JuliaGateway/README.md

 6. Check that your `JULIA_HOME` environment variable points to Julia 1.4.0.
 7. Check that your SYSTEM `PATH` environment variable has:
   - `%JULIA_HOME%\bin` variable (or directory it points to)
+8. Restart InterSystems IRIS.
-8. In the InterSystems IRIS Terminal, run:
+9. In the InterSystems IRIS Terminal, run:
   - `write $SYSTEM.Util.GetEnviron("JULIA_HOME")` and verify it prints out the directory of Julia installation
   - `write $SYSTEM.Util.GetEnviron("PATH")` and verify it prints out the bin directory of Julia installation

  ## Linux and Mac

-6. Check that your `JULIA_HOME` environment variable points to Julia 1.4.0.
-7. Check that your SYSTEM `PATH` environment variable has:
-  - `$JULIA_HOME%/bin` variable (or directory it points to)
-8. Set [LibPath](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=RACS_LibPath) configuration parameter to the value of `$JULIA_HOME/lib` (if you installed to `/tmp/julia`, set `LibPath=/tmp/julia/lib`).
+6. Set [LibPath](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=RACS_LibPath) configuration parameter to the value of `$JULIA_HOME/lib` (if you installed to `/tmp/julia`, set `LibPath=/tmp/julia/lib`).
-9. Restart InterSystems IRIS.
+7. Restart InterSystems IRIS.

 ## Post installation (Windows, Mac, Linux)